p3t33/nixos_flake/README.md

 - Multiple machines are defined with emphasis on shared code between them in order to achieve consistency and to avoid code repeat where possible.
 With each machine having its own separate responsibility.
+- [Import all and enable pattern](https://kobimedrish.com/posts/scaling_nixos_with_import_all_and_enable_pattern/) has been implemented for scaling the number of machines a simple task.
 - Work flow is heavily skewed towards the use of the keyboard and the terminal.
 Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations in